DataScientest-Studio/jul24_cmlops_reco_film/README.md

 ## ℹ️ About the Project

 This project is a starting pack for MLOps projects focused on the subject of "movie recommendation".
-It provides a fully integrated local development environment where all tools and applications are containerized and managed through Docker Compose.
-The stack includes Supabase for the backend, Airflow for workflow orchestration, MLflow for experiment tracking, Minio for model storage, and Prometheus/Grafana for monitoring - all configured to work together seamlessly in your local environment.
-This allows you to develop, train, and deploy locally machine learning models for recommending movies with a complete MLOps toolchain running entirely on your machine.
+It provides a **fully integrated local development environment where all tools and applications are containerized and managed through Docker Compose** - all configured to work together seamlessly in your local environment.
+This allows you to develop, train, and deploy machine learning models for recommending movies with a **complete MLOps toolchain running entirely on your machine**.

+If you want to deploy the system in a staging or production environment, you can use the GitHub Actions workflow `build-and-push.yml` to build and push the app images (API and Streamlit) to your Docker Hub registry.
+This action is triggered manually or automatically when tags are pushed to the repository or when a release is published.

 ## 🏞 Showcase